Export Controls Overview

 3. Ensuring any physical good or material being shipped or transferred to a foreign country is not on the Commerce Control List (CCL) of the Export Administration Regulations (EAR)

-Faculty, staff, and students are required to fill out a diagnostic tool ‘checklist’ (Review Request Form) to determine the need for additional review and further action for a particular project.
-Consultation with the Office of the Vice Provost for Research (OVPR) may be required and a license from the Department of State of Department of Commerce may be necessary.
-If the activity is not cleared, no expenditures will be allowed until full disclosure is obtained from OVPR.
+Faculty, staff, and students are required to fill out an Export Review Request Form to determine the need for additional review and further action for a particular project.
+OSP will review and advise whether an export license from the Department of State of Department of Commerce may be necessary.
+If the activity is not cleared, no expenditures will be allowed until full disclosure is obtained from the Director of OSP.